Find out about the upcoming 3 Stone Stories playtest and secure your copy today. Find out more here.

 I’ve been hugely inspired by solo game systems written by hobbyists like JF (The 9Q’s) and Spacejacker from Tiny Solitary Soldiers.
 They’ve designed rules that let solo players use their imagination to game, much like role-playing games gamified collaborative story telling.

-Challenges are what make a hero.
+Challenges are what makes a hero.
 The protagonist becomes the hero when he takes on the dragon, when he stands up to the tyrant, when he rescues the princess from danger.
 He might not succeed at first, but failure drives the hero on to greater feats of heroism.

 To play, you describe the story, creating the world and the characters that inhabit it.
 Then you set a challenge for them, and let the dice decide how well they do.